Jimmy Hill (broadcaster, born 1989): Television and radio

 Hill began working with 4Music in 2015 when he hosted Stacked: Pop Up Pile.
-Hill hosted Trending Live!, a Monday thru Thursday TV show on 4Music dedicated to new music and pop culture, with AJ Odudu and Vick Hope from 2015 to 2019.
-He has also presented the Pop Powerlist 2016, UK Music Video Chart with Bethan Leadley, Fusion Festival, Breakers, #YouNews, and The UK Hotlist for the network.
+Hill hosted Trending Live!, a Monday-Thursday show about music and pop culture, with AJ Odudu and Vick Hope from 2015 to 2019.
+He also presented the Pop Powerlist 2016, UK Music Video Chart with Bethan Leadley, Fusion Festival, Breakers, #YouNews, and The UK Hotlist for the network.

-In 2015, Hill starred in the Disney XD UK miniseries, Mega Awesome Super Hacks, alongside Oli White and Mawaan Rizwan.
+In 2015, Hill starred in the Disney XD UK miniseries Mega Awesome Super Hacks alongside Oli White and Mawaan Rizwan.

 Hill started his radio career with a gig on Radio X in late 2016 and early 2017.
-He covered Sunday mornings 11am to 1pm before moving to Saturday and Sunday's 6am to 8am.
-In 2017, he landed a Capital FM show.
-Initially, he presented Sunday mornings 9am to 12pm before moving to Sundays from 7pm to 10pm after a few months.
+He covered Sunday mornings from 11am to 1pm before moving to Saturday and Sunday's 6 to 8am slot.

+In 2017, Hill landed a show on Capital.
+Initially, he presented Sunday mornings from 9am to 12pm before moving to Sundays from 7pm to 10pm after a few months.
 He also presented events such as the Summertime Ball for the network.
 In 2019, The Capital Evening Show with Jimmy Hill, a weeknight show from 7pm to 10pm, was launched across the network.
 Hill also took over Saturday afternoons 4pm to 7pm at this time.
 At the start of 2021, Hill returned to Sunday evenings as his show got extended to Thursday.
 He left Saturday afternoons at this time and was replaced by Niall Gray.

 Podcast

-As of 2018, Hill and Fisher host a true crime and supernatural podcast, The Ghost Museum (formerly The Slab).
+In 2018, Hill and Fisher hosted a true crime and supernatural podcast titled The Ghost Museum (formerly The Slab).

 Personal life

-Hill currently lives in North London.
+Hill lives in North London.
 He is gay and came out publicly via a video on his YouTube channel in 2015.
 He has since opened up about several topics regarding sexuality.